Bernie Sanders on Financial Regulation

 Would Glass-Steagall have stopped the crisis or the bailout?
 Will it prevent future crises?

-No, no, and no. Reintroducing Glass-Steagall will help prevent abuses in the banking sector, but it will not guarantee safety against future crises.
+No. Reintroducing Glass-Steagall will help prevent abuses in the banking sector, but it will not guarantee safety against future crises.
 We’ll have to introduce more regulations and legislation to limit the risks banks can take — and reduce the risk posed by bank failures to the rest of the economy.
-It will be important to break up investment banks that are “too big to fail,” so they can be allowed to go bankrupt if they take similar risks in the future.
+It will be important to break up large financial institutions like those that are “too big to fail,” so they can be allowed to go bankrupt if they take similar risks in the future.

 So, what is Bernie’s position on Glass-Steagall?